Levi & Korsinsky Reminds Shareholders of a Lead Plaintiff Deadline of December 26, 2025 in DexCom, Inc. Lawsuit - DXCM

 News provided byLevi & Korsinsky, LLP

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of DexCom, Inc. investors who were adversely affected by alleged securities fraud between January 8, 2024 and September 17, 2025.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of DexCom investors who were adversely affected by alleged securities fraud between January 8, 2024 and September 17, 2025.
 Follow the link below to get more information and be contacted by a member of our team:

 DXCM investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.